emilypx/appfair.github.io/index.md

 ### Can I make my own fair-ground?

-The "App Fair" is the reference implementation of a fair-ground, using a model of non-commercial open-source projects mandating source transparency and explicit security entitlement disclosure.
+The "App Fair" is the reference implementation of a fair-ground, using a model of non-commercial open-source projects for academic developers and mandating source transparency and the explicit disclosure of security entitlements.
 Alternative fair-ground models are possible by simply mirroring the structure and repositories of the `appfair` organization.
+Many of the App Fair's policies are simply flags that can be set on the `fairtool validate` action that is run during the `integrate` phase.
-The bulk of the fair-ground's logic, as well as the runtime code for fair-ground integration, is in the [Fair](https://github.com/appfair/Fair) library, which you can customize to handle your implementation's policies and restrictions.
+The bulk of the fair-ground's logic, as well as the runtime code for fair-ground integration, is in the [Fair](https://github.com/appfair/Fair) library, which you can customize to handle your own implementation's policies, restrictions, and commerce needs.

 ## How is the fair-ground's catalog updated?